RazvanBrG/TestCases/README.md

 # Test Case Samples

-Here are a few examples of Test Cases that I wrote while working on previous projects.
+Here are a few examples of Test Cases that I wrote while studying on a QA course.

 -------------------